 District Resource Officers

 The district has three School Resource Officers (SROs) through the Kent County Sheriff’s Department.
 These officers routinely visit our schools, interact with staff, students, and families, and help maintain a culture of open communication and safety while building positive relationships with students.
 Deputy Ben Dunneback services the Northern side of the district, Deputy Kresten Green services the Eastern side of the district, and Deputy Jim Svoboda services the Central side of the district.

 While everyone hopes that an emergency event will never occur, Forest Hills Public Schools has developed emergency preparation and response plans that can be applied consistently across the district.
-Our emergency plans have been developed with the assistance of administrators, building staff members, our Kent County Sheriff’s Department (KCSD) school resource officer, KCSD’s Emergency Management Coordinator, local fire chiefs, and the MSP bomb squad.
+Our emergency plans have been developed with the assistance of administrators, building staff members, the Kent County Sheriff’s Department (KCSD), school resource officers, KCSD’s emergency management coordinator, local fire chiefs, and the Michigan State Police bomb squad.